Entering the Mysterious World of Bullion

 We pooled our money and bought 2 on the spot (well technically slightly over).
 We had a lot of terms thrown at us that morning and we wanted to learn more.
 Here are the basics we gathered:

 Spot Price: Is the going rate for a single ounce of the metal for immediate delivery.
-You can look this up online at dealer sites like www.originaluscoins.com.
+You can look this up and see live prices by searching for “gold and silver spot price”.

 Bullion: It is not dehydrated soup broth, it is actually what we just purchased – physical gold and silver of high purity, often held as coins, bars or ingots.